 Where To Find The Best Street Food In Tenerife

-Tenerife is located on the biggest of the Canary Islands which are part of a Spain autonomous community.
+Tenerife is the biggest of the Canary Islands which are part of a Spain autonomous community.
 This gorgeous island is a fantastic place for a getaway and often a destination for cruises, mainly due to its natural beauty, Mediterranean climate and sunny days.
 Out of the 250 miles of coastline, Tenerife has a total of 43 miles of beaches for locals and visitors to enjoy.

 There are also two UNESCO World Heritage Sites to explore as well as a volcano called Mount Teide which has the highest peak in all of Spain.
 A total of 48% of the island is protected as natural areas and there are over 800 unique species of flora and fauna that call Tenerife home.

-Aside from enjoying the gorgeous landscape of the city, while you are here you will definitely appreciate the local cuisine!
+Aside from enjoying the gorgeous landscape of the island, while you are here you will definitely appreciate the local cuisine!
 Follow this Tenerife street food guide to learn new destination information and find all of the best places to eat while you are in town.

 If you don't want to lug your suitcases, backpacks, or even shopping purchases around, stow your bags away at a luggage locker in Tenerife.
-See this gorgeous city – and eat some terrific street food – without anything slowing you down.
+See this gorgeous destination – and eat some terrific street food – without anything slowing you down.

 The Best Street Food Vendors in Tenerife